MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

 <img src="https://imgur.com/NJxodvq.png" width="25%" />

 The story of the life of Louis Braille and how he developed a system for reading.
-Written in text as well as in Braille.
+The book is written in text as well as in Braille.

 <a href="https://www.bookdepository.com/Six-Dots-Story-Young-Louis-Braille-Jen-Bryant/9780449813379?ref=grid-view&qid=1665672398249&sr=1-1#" rel="nofollow"> Buy on BookDepository</a>
 <a href="" rel="nofollow">Buy on Orell Füssli</a>